Donec efficitur, ligula ut lacinia

 2. Take Some Time Off

-Talk to someone about the situation we are in.
-Whether it’s a friend, family member, therapist, or hotline service provider, talking can be supportive and help blunt the impact of the toxic relationship on one’s psyche.
+Aside from this, opening up to someone about the situation can provide much-needed support.
+Whether confiding in a trusted friend, family member, or therapist, or seeking assistance from a hotline service, sharing one’s struggles can alleviate the burden and lessen the impact of the toxic relationship on mental well-being.

 3. Get Support From Friends And Family Members